Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_lock"></a> [lock](#input\_lock)

 Description:   The lock level to apply to the Virtual Network.
 Default is `None`.
 Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
   Example usage:
   name = "test-lock"
-  kind = "ReadOnly"
-Description:   The lock level to apply to the Virtual Network.
-Default is `None`.
-Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
-  Example usage:
-  name = "test-lock"